clab/dynet/README.md

   backward steps, as well as parameter storage.
 You will often want to increase this amount.
   By setting NUMBER here, cnn will allocate more memory.
 Note that it will allocate 3 times more memory than the number specified here, so if you want to use 3GB, specify "1024".
-* `--cnn-l2 NUMBER`: Specifies the level of l2 regularization to use.
+* `--cnn-l2 NUMBER`: Specifies the level of l2 regularization to use (default 1e-6).
 * `--cnn-gpus NUMBER`: Specify how many GPUs you want to use, if cnn is compiled with CUDA.
   Currently, only one GPU is supported.
 * `--cnn-gpu-ids X,Y,Z`: Specify the GPUs that you want to use by device ID.
 Currently only